 - How will you determine the scope and scale of the breach?

 For many organisations, how they respond and deal with public perception after a breach is paramount.
-A positive, well thought out and competent approach which demonstrates to the public that the organisation is in control will likely result in limited reputational damage and no significant decline in public confidence.
+A positive, well thought out and competent approach—which demonstrates to stakeholders and the general public that the organisation is in control—will likely result in limited reputational damage and no significant decline in public confidence.

-The opposite is true too.
-If the public perception is that the organisation doesn’t know what it is doing, or has no clear plan for addressing the breach, then confidence will drop and may have a significant effect on the organisation’s share price.
+However, the opposite is true too.
+If the public perception is that the organisation doesn’t know what it is doing, or has no clear plan for addressing the breach, then confidence will drop and there may be a significant effect on the organisation’s share price.

-It’s often the first impressions that count in these circumstances.
-Your organisation should plan in advance how they are going to deal with an event, who they need to contact, who will talk to the press etc. They should also have contact details for appropriate people within the press and media to hand.
+It’s often the first impressions that count in these circumstances and it’s important to have a crisis communications strategy in place.
+For example, your organisation should plan how they are going to deal with an event, who they need to contact, who will talk to the press etc. They should also have contact details for appropriate people within the press and media to hand.

-The average time taken for organisations to realise they have been breached is often quoted as being about 240 days.
+Did you know?
+The average time taken for organisations to realise they have been breached is often quoted as being approximately 240 days.

-Once you know what happened, and how, you need to review existing security practices to protect your organisation from a recurrence.
+Once you know what happened—and how—you need to review existing security practices to protect your organisation from a recurrence.
 For example, if the initial attack came through an infected email, you may look at better email scanning or phishing awareness training for staff.
-It’s clear that this would be an iterative process, and that from each successive attack you look to strengthen defences.
+This would be an iterative process, and that from each successive attack you look to strengthen defences.

 Protection Group International believes that cyber security doesn’t need to be overly complicated, incomprehensible or vastly expensive.
 We specialise in delivering strategic vulnerability assessment services and offer a range of senior cyber awareness education to enable you to tackle cyber threats in-house.
 For more information click here.